jambobarnes/ig-interest-calculator/README.md

 The local JSON file comes with some existing calculation values.
 POST requests to the /calculations endpoint will supplement these starter values.

-The application has been deployed and is available [interest-calculator.sharpcircle.co.uk](http://interest-calculator.sharpcircle.co.uk/).
+The application has been deployed and is available at [interest-calculator.sharpcircle.co.uk](http://interest-calculator.sharpcircle.co.uk/).
 The deployed application is **not fully functional** as there is no remote backend service

 ### Use of Redux
 The use of Redux is intended as a demonstration only.
 Redux is used to manage the state for the calculator's input values, results and 'last 4' history only.